Audit trails and compliance

 ### What gets recorded

 Records are immutable.
-Once created, they cannot be modified or deleted.
+Once written, they can't be modified or deleted by users.

 ### The audit chain